 5 Tips For Coping With Bedtime When The Clocks Change

-The clocks are set to go back an hour on the 30th of October at 2 a.m., so how will this affect your child's sleep routine?
+The clocks are set to go forward an hour on the 25th of March at 1 a.m., so how will this affect your child's sleep routine?
 Our eumom sleep expert, Fiona O'Farrell gives her advice.

 On the run up to the clocks changing, I would advise:

 Babies and all children respond very positively to calming bedtime routines.
 If you haven’t started one with your child, I would suggest you start now.
 It is a great way for your child to unwind and prepare for sleep and is also a great opportunity for spending quality time with your child.
 Try gentle massage, a soothing bath, and a calming story.
 Follow your child’s cues for when they are getting tired, not overtired.
 These are the best ways to prepare for the clock change, to ensure your child continues to sleep throughout the night without early morning waking.

 Read Next: How To Create The Best Environment For Baby Sleep

 One week before the clocks change, start to move your child’s bedtime slightly earlier by 5 or 10 minutes each night until the clock changes.
 This will help your child readjust their sleeping pattern to the new time without becoming overtired in the evening.
 So if your child traditionally goes to bed at 7 o’clock, you will start by putting your child to bed at 6.55/6.50pm.
 The next night, 6.45/6.40pm.